-Welcome to FindLaw's Vehicle Damage section, which contains a variety of articles and resources to help you deal with the aftermath of a motor vehicle accident.
+Welcome to FindLaw's Vehicle Damage section.
+It contains a variety of articles and resources to help you deal with the aftermath of a motor vehicle accident.
 Included are numerous articles about what it means to "total" a car in the context of insurance coverage and how a salvage title works.

 Vehicle Damage: What May Be Recovered

-While monetary compensation for damages is generally meant to make the aggrieved party "whole" again, it doesn't always work that way in actuality.
+While monetary compensation for damages is generally meant to make the aggrieved party "whole" again, it doesn't always work that way in reality.
 This is especially true when the settlement for a "totaled" vehicle is not enough to buy a replacement vehicle.

 How Estimates Are Calculated

-If the repairs would cost a significant percent of the Blue Book value, then the insurance company likely would total it and pay that amount.
-Some insurers do their own estimates in-house, while others will base it on estimates of independent mechanics.
+If the repairs would cost a significant percentage of the Blue Book value, then the insurance company likely would total it and pay that amount.
+Some automobile insurers do their own estimates in-house, while others will base their estimates on those of independent mechanics.

 Damage to Rental Cars